17.9K 70 96.2K 114K 64

 - Voyage of the Little Mermaid

-Again, I'm not a fan of using your only Group A FastPass on Fantasmic!
-I do think a FastPass for Fantasmic! is a good idea, but not if I have to give up Toy Story Mania or Rock 'n' Roller Coaster.
+Again, I’m not a fan of using a FastPass on Fantasmic! since you’d have to give up some really great rides like Tower of Terror or Rock ‘n’ Roller Coaster.
 Plus you can always get one of the Fantasmic! dinner packages that comes with special seating.

 Dad’s Ultimate Guide to FastPass+